hbctraining/main/registrations/AllFunders_Intro-to-scRNAseq.md

 ---

 ### **Description:**
-This **hands-on** workshop will instruct participants on how to design a single-cell RNA-seq experiment, and how to efficiently manage and analyze the data starting from count matrices.
+This **hands-on** workshop will instruct participants on how to design a **single-cell RNA-seq experiment**, and **how to efficiently manage and analyze the data** starting from count matrices.
 This will be a hands-on workshop in which we will focus on using the Seurat package in R.

 ---

 ### **Prerequisites:**

-This is one of our advanced [workshops](https://hbctraining.github.io/main/training_spring2019.html#advanced-topics-analysis-of-high-throughput-sequencing-ngs-data), and **requires registants to have attended the following Basic workshop** offered by our training team in the last 6-8 months: .
+This is one of our advanced [workshops](https://hbctraining.github.io/main/training_spring2019.html#advanced-topics-analysis-of-high-throughput-sequencing-ngs-data), and **requires registants to have attended the following Basic workshop** offered by our training team in the **last 6-8 months**:

 - [Introduction to R] (https://github.com/hbctraining/main/blob/master/registrations/AllFunders_Intro-to-R.md)